David Long (New Zealand musician): Film career

+Dance and musical career

 David has had a long association with contemporary dance.
 He has written many pieces for New Zealand's pre-eminent choreographer Douglas Wright.
 For the 2011 Auckland Arts Festival, he composed the music for Wright's dance show Rapt which toured to the Netherlands in 2013.
 He has also written for Sona McCullagh and Raewyn Hill, among others.
 He has released 3 solo albums, Cross Creek and Slim Volume and the soundtrack for Beyond the Edge (released by Rattle Records).
 He has also written a piece for the New Zealand String Quartet and Stroma, a contemporary chamber orchestra.
 He has released various experimental albums with The Labcoats and The Metabolists.
 A new Labcoats album is in the offing.

 Long was a founding member of the seminal New Zealand band The Mutton Birds with whom he made 3 albums over 7 years.
 In 2012 they reformed for a wineries tour and returned to London to perform in October of that year.
 The Mutton Birds were asked by Peter Jackson to record a version of Don’t Fear the Reaper for the credits of The Frighteners.
 In the 1980s he was a member of The Six Volts - a Wellington experimental group.

 He has produced many albums for a wide variety of artists including Dave Dobbyn’s Available Light (2005), two albums for Barry Saunders, Red Morning, (2005) and Zodiac, (2009), Lucid 3's Dawn Planes (2007) and Leila Adu's Cherry Pie (2006).
 He won Producer of the Year at the 2002 New Zealand Music Awards for Fur Patrol’s Pet.